 ★ Various qualifications in pre-hospital care above the required first aid qualification for coaching

-★ Various mentoring course associated with being a mentor for Living sport.
+★ Various mentoring courses associated with being a mentor for Living sport.